thejoyoflife/CKAD-prep-minikube/README.md

     - minikube addons enable ingress-dns
     - minikube tunnel
         - keep this running in the terminal.
+    - For Windows, to access minikube nodes from WSL2 distribution, we need to enable IPv4 packet forwarding.
+Run the below command fron powershell:
+        - `Get-NetIPInterface | where {$_.InterfaceAlias -eq 'vEthernet (WSL)' -or $_.InterfaceAlias -eq 'vEthernet (Default Switch)'} | Set-NetIPInterface -Forwarding Enabled`
 # Tips:
 - In doubt use -h flag while using kubectl
 - https://kubernetes.io/docs/reference/kubectl/cheatsheet/ - use the kn function to work with namespaces during exam.